blownfuse/passphrase-strength-checker/README.md

 Convert the .sh file to unix format to run

-Requires the libpwquality, rlwrap, and osd_cat packages
+Requires the libpwquality, rlwrap, and osd_cat (xosd) packages

 Configure the /etc/security/pwquality.conf file to reflect the desired number of pw characters (instructions.txt assumes this is to 15)